ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example of using the command line to start a filtered replication:*
+#### Example of using the command line to start a filtered replication

 ```sh
 curl -X POST \